UWSysLab/NOPaxos/README.md

 groupaddr <multicast addr>
 ```

-The endhost sequencer uses raw socket so you need to provide the network interface name. `groupaddr`
+The endhost sequencer uses raw sockets, so you will need to provide the network interface name. `groupaddr`
 is the same as the multicast address used in the previous configuration.
 You can start the endhost
 sequencer with `sudo ./sequencer/sequencer -c <path to sequencer config file>` (sudo is required
-because of the use of raw socket)
+because of the use of raw sockets)

 You can then start a replica with `./bench/replica -c <path to config file> -i <replica number> -m <mode>`, where `mode` is either:
   - `nopaxos` for Network Ordered Paxos